top of page

 Journal Articles:

 "Financial technocrats as competitive regime creators: The founding and design of the Network for Greening the Financial System”, with Eric Helleiner and Jens van ‘t Klooster, Regulation & Governance, 2024.
-Available here.
+Available open access here.

 “Climate policy at the Bank of England: The possibilities and limits of green central banking”, Climate Policy, 2023.
 Available open access here